AppActivist/AppActivist/README.md

 - 👋 Hi, I’m @AppActivist
 - 👀 I’m interested in Coding and Robotics
 - 🌱 I’m currently learning Software Development & IT Security
-- 👨🏾‍💻  I’m looking to collaborate on Innovative Projects
+- 👨🏾‍💻 I am open to collaboration
 - 📫 How to reach me molusiteboho@gmail.com

 <!---